progress/jsdo-node/README.md

 ### Directory Descriptions

     app.js                  --> main app for Service URI config.json             --> configuration details for MongoDB server data.json               --> test data used by the app fillDB.js               --> code for filling in the database with the data in data.json LICENSE.txt             --> MIT License
     package.json            --> for npm
     README.md               --> this file
-    Catalog/                    --> contains the data catalog for the sample data used in the project. catalog.json              --> data catalog for the sample data used in the project jsdoTester/                 --> cotains a node server instance for testing the functionality of the jsdo server app.js                    --> route for serving JSON.
+    Catalog/                --> contains the data catalog for the sample data used catalog.json          --> data catalog for the sample data used in the project jsdoTester/             --> for testing the functionality of the jsdo server app.js                --> route for serving JSON.
 This is simulating Corticon. package.json          --> for npm
-      progress.js               --> Progress code for working with JSDO progress.session.js       --> Progress code for working with JSDO XMLHttpRequest.js         --> Wrapper for built-in http.js to emulate the browser XMLHttpRequest object
+      progress.js           --> Progress code for working with JSDO progress.session.js   --> Progress code for working with JSDO XMLHttpRequest.js     --> Wrapper for js to emulate the browser XMLHttpRequest object

 ### Relevant Blog Posts
 [Displaying OpenEdge Data in an AngularJS Web App](http://dcinglis.wordpress.com/2014/08/19/display-openedge-data-in-an-angularjs-web-app/)